Throne of the Crescent Moon: Plot summary

 The book follows Doctor Adoulla Makhslood, an aging ghul hunter based in the city of Dhamsawaat, who would really like to retire from having adventures and quietly drink cardamom tea.
 Events rapidly transpire to force the Doctor and his assistant, Raseed bas Raseed – a Dervish warrior sworn to a holy path – to face a dark sorcerer.
 To aid them in this, the Doctor recruits his two old friends Dawoud and Litaz.
 Dawoud is a mage whose spells draw upon his own life energy and Litaz (his wife) is a highly skilled alchemist.
 The final member of their band is Zamia, a young Badawi tribeswoman who has been gifted with the ability to take a lion's shape and whose band has been slain by the sorcerer.
 In addition to the magical plot, there is political trouble brewing in the city as the mysterious Falcon Prince foments revolution against the Kalif.

 Reception

 Reviewers have praised its Middle Eastern sourced setting novel for being different from the typical Euro-centric fantasy novel.
-Annalee Newitz reviewing for io9 praised the characters and riveting worldbuilding."
+Annalee Newitz reviewing for io9 praised the characters and worldbuilding."